 After the accident, call your insurance company.
 Also, if you have or think you might have an injury that did not require immediate care at the accident, contact your physician right away.

-There's a lot MINNEAPOLIS drivers can do to prevent accidents.
+There's a lot PRINCETON drivers can do to prevent accidents.
 Defensive driving.
 Good car care and preventive maintenance.
-But if an accident does happen in the MINNEAPOLIS area, we should be prepared to handle it well.
+But if an accident does happen in the PRINCETON area, we should be prepared to handle it well.
 It will ease the stress of the situation and protect us from potential legal and financial harm.
 Be prepared.
 It's good auto advice in every situation.
 Ask our pros at Affordable Transmissions for more safe driving tips the next time you visit.